-Sweden, the Netherlands, Germany and France had the highest current healthcare expenditure relative to GDP among the EU Member States
+Sweden, France, Germany and the Netherlands had the highest current healthcare expenditure relative to GDP among the EU Member States

 The level of current healthcare expenditure in Germany was EUR 321 billion in 2014 — the highest value among the EU Member States — equivalent to 11.0 % of gross domestic product (GDP).
 France recorded the second highest level of current healthcare expenditure (EUR 237 billion), followed by the United Kingdom (EUR 223 billion).
-In relative terms, Germany was joined by the Netherlands (10.9 %), France and Sweden (both 11.1 %) were the only EU Member States for which data are available to report higher ratios; note that current healthcare expenditure in Switzerland was equivalent to 11.2 % of GDP — see Table 1.
-By contrast, current healthcare expenditure accounted for less than 6.5 % of GDP in Poland, Lithuania and Estonia, with Romania recording the lowest ratio (5.2 %).
+In relative terms, Germany was joined by the Netherlands (10.9 %), France and Sweden (both 11.1 %) as the four Member States with the highest ratios of current healthcare expenditure to GDP; note that current healthcare expenditure in Switzerland was equivalent to 11.4 % of GDP — see Table 1.
+By contrast, current healthcare expenditure accounted for less than 6.5 % of GDP in Poland, Luxembourg, Lithuania, Estonia and Latvia, with Romania recording the lowest ratio (5.1 %).

-Relative to population size and in euro terms, current healthcare expenditure was highest among the EU Member States in Sweden, at EUR 5.0 thousand per inhabitant) and Luxembourg (EUR 5.6 thousand per inhabitant) in 2014; it is interesting to note that Luxembourg had the highest per capita ratio given that it recorded one of the lowest ratios of healthcare expenditure to GDP.
-Three of the EFTA countries included in Table 1 — Norway, Switzerland and Liechtenstein — each reported higher expenditure per inhabitant than in any of the Member States.
+Relative to population size and in euro terms, current healthcare expenditure was highest among the EU Member States in Sweden (EUR 5.0 thousand per inhabitant) and Luxembourg (EUR 5.6 thousand per inhabitant) in 2014; it is interesting to note that Luxembourg had the highest per capita ratio given that it recorded one of the lowest ratios of healthcare expenditure to GDP.
+Three of the EFTA countries included in Table 1 — Norway, Switzerland and Liechtenstein — each reported higher levels of healthcare expenditure per inhabitant than in any of the Member States.

-These disparities were less after adjusting for price differences, by expressing expenditure in purchasing power standards (PPS): Germany and the Netherlands (both PPS 3.7 thousand per inhabitant), Germany (PPS 3.9 thousand per inhabitant) and Luxembourg (PPS 4.1 thousand per inhabitant) recorded the highest ratios of healthcare expenditure per capita in PPS terms, while Latvia (PPS 991 per inhabitant) and Romania (PPS 809 per inhabitant) had the lowest ratios and were the only EU Member States to report healthcare expenditure below the threshold of PPS 1.0 thousand per inhabitant.
+These disparities were less after adjusting for price differences, by expressing expenditure in purchasing power standards (PPS): the Netherlands (PPS 3.8 thousand per inhabitant), Germany (PPS 3.9 thousand per inhabitant) and Luxembourg (PPS 4.1 thousand per inhabitant) recorded the highest ratios of healthcare expenditure per capita in PPS terms, while Latvia (PPS 991 per inhabitant) and Romania (PPS 809 per inhabitant) had the lowest ratios and were the only EU Member States to report healthcare expenditure below the threshold of PPS 1.0 thousand per inhabitant.
 Taking account of price level differences, the ratio between the highest and lowest levels of healthcare expenditure per inhabitant — based on a comparison between Luxembourg and Romania — narrowed to 5.1:1.

 Healthcare expenditure by financing scheme

-Figure 1 provides an analysis of healthcare expenditure by financing scheme, distinguishing government schemes, compulsory contributory health care financing schemes, voluntary health care payment schemes and household out-of-pocket payments expenditure.
-With the exception of Cyprus, expenditure by government schemes and compulsory contributory health care financing schemes exceeded voluntary health care payment schemes and household out-of-pocket payments in all of the EU Member States for which data are available in 2013 and this was also true in the three EFTA countries shown in Figure 1 (no data for Liechtenstein).
-In most of the Member States either government schemes or compulsory contributory health care financing schemes dominated, with only a limited number of cases where these two types of financing scheme were relatively balanced, for example Greece.
+Figure 1 provides an analysis of healthcare expenditure by financing scheme, distinguishing: government schemes, compulsory contributory health care financing schemes, voluntary health care payment schemes and household out-of-pocket payments expenditure.
+With the exception of Cyprus, the combined expenditure from government schemes and compulsory contributory health care financing schemes exceeded the combined expenditure from voluntary health care payment schemes and household out-of-pocket payments in all of the EU Member States (no data for Malta) in 2014 and this was also true in the three EFTA countries shown in Figure 1 (no data for Liechtenstein).
+In most of the Member States either government schemes or compulsory contributory health care financing schemes dominated, with only a limited number of cases where these two types of financing scheme were relatively balanced, for example, in Greece or in Austria.

-Table 2 provides a similar analysis of healthcare expenditure by financing scheme and Figure 2 shows the distribution among two of the main financing schemes — government schemes; compulsory contributory health insurance schemes and compulsory medical saving accounts — and the rest.
+Table 2 provides a similar analysis of healthcare expenditure by financing scheme and Figure 2 shows the distribution among two of the main financing schemes — government schemes; compulsory contributory health insurance schemes and compulsory medical saving accounts — and all other types of financing scheme.

-Compulsory contributory health insurance schemes and compulsory medical saving accounts (which are generally part of the social security system) were a fairly common means for funding healthcare within the EU Member States.
-For example, these accounted for more than three quarters of overall spending on healthcare in Germany (78.0 %), Slovakia (76.2 %) and the Netherlands (80.4 %) in 2013, but less than 5.0 % in Spain, Portugal, Cyprus, the United Kingdom and Sweden.
-By contrast, the United Kingdom (79.5 %), Sweden (83.4 %) and Denmark (84.2 %) reported that government schemes accounted for more than three quarters (79.4 % and 83.4 % respectively) of their total current expenditure on healthcare, while shares of 60–70 % were registered in Finland, Portugal and Spain.
+Compulsory contributory health insurance schemes and compulsory medical saving accounts (which are generally part of the social security system) accounted for more than three quarters of overall spending on healthcare in Germany (78.0 %), Slovakia (76.2 %) and the Netherlands (75.8 %) in 2014, but less than 5.0 % in Spain, Portugal, Cyprus, Italy, Ireland, the United Kingdom and Sweden.
+By contrast, Italy (75.5 %), the United Kingdom (79.5 %), Sweden (83.4 %) and Denmark (84.2 %) reported that government schemes accounted for more than three quarters of their total current expenditure on healthcare, while shares of 65.0–70.0 % were registered in Portugal, Spain and Ireland.

 Healthcare expenditure by function

-Curative care and rehabilitative care services accounted for more than half of current healthcare expenditure in the majority of EU Member States
+Curative care and rehabilitative care services accounted for more than half of current healthcare expenditure in a majority of EU Member States

-The functional patterns of healthcare expenditure presented in Table 3 and Figure 3 show that in 2013 curative care and rehabilitative care services incurred more than 50.0 % of current healthcare expenditure in the vast majority of EU Member States for which data are available, the exceptions being Belgium, Bulgaria and Croatia where the share was only just under half), falling to a low of 46.5 % in the Czech Republic; curative care and rehabilitative care services in Norway also incurred just less than half (49.2 %) of current healthcare expenditure.
+The functional patterns of healthcare expenditure presented in Table 3 and Figure 3 show that in 2014 curative care and rehabilitative care services incurred more than 50.0 % of current healthcare expenditure in the vast majority of EU Member States (no data for Malta), the exceptions being the Netherlands, Croatia, Latvia, Belgium and Bulgaria (where the share was only just under half), falling to a low of 46.5 % in the Czech Republic; curative care and rehabilitative care services in Norway also incurred just less than half (49.5 %) of current healthcare expenditure.

-By contrast, at the upper end of the range, close to two thirds (66.1 %) of total healthcare expenditure was incurred by curative care and rehabilitative care services in Portugal (66.1 %) and Cyprus (65.3 %) in 2014, while Austria, Finland and Poland recorded shares that were in excess of 60.0 %.
+By contrast, at the upper end of the range, close to two thirds of total healthcare expenditure was incurred by curative care and rehabilitative care services in Portugal (66.1 %) and Cyprus (65.3 %) in 2014, while Austria, Finland and Poland recorded shares that were just below 60.0 %.

 Medical goods accounted for around one quarter of total current healthcare expenditure

-Services related to long-term (health) care accounted for less than 10.0 % of current healthcare expenditure in more than half of the EU Member States in 2014 (again no data for Malta); these relatively low shares could be due to the main burden of long-term (health) care residing with family members, with no payment being made for providing these services.
-On the other hand, more than one fifth of healthcare expenditure was attributed to long-term care in Ireland, Luxembourg, Denmark and Belgium, rising to more than one quarter of the total in the Netherlands and Sweden, peaking in the latter at 26.3 %; an even higher share (28.8 %) was recorded in Norway.
+Services related to long-term (health) care accounted for less than 10.0 % of current healthcare expenditure in half of the EU Member States in 2014 (again no data for Malta); these relatively low shares could be due to the main burden of long-term (health) care residing with family members, with no payment being made for providing these services.
+On the other hand, more than one fifth of healthcare expenditure was attributed to long-term care in Ireland, Luxembourg, Denmark and Belgium, rising to more than one quarter in Sweden, and peaking at 27.2 % in the Netherlands; an even higher share (28.7 %) was recorded in Norway.
 It should be noted that limitations within the data compilation exercise make it difficult to separate the medical and social components of expenditure for long-term care, leading to an inevitable impact on cross-country comparisons.
 An analysis of expenditure for long-term care, which includes both its health/medical and social care components, is provided later in this article.

-The proportion of current healthcare expenditure incurred by ancillary services (such as laboratory testing or the transportation of patients) varied considerably among EU Member States, ranging in 2014 from a low of 1.8 % in the Netherlands and the United Kingdom to 8.9 % in Croatia, with Estonia (10.3 %), Cyprus (10.8 %), Latvia (11.2 %) and the Czech Republic (12.3 %) each reporting double-digit shares above this range.
+The proportion of current healthcare expenditure incurred by ancillary services (such as laboratory testing or the transportation of patients) varied considerably among EU Member States, ranging in 2014 from a low of 1.8 % in the Netherlands and the United Kingdom up to 9.1 % in Croatia, with Estonia (10.3 %), Cyprus (10.8 %), Latvia (11.2 %) and the Czech Republic (12.3 %) each reporting double-digit shares above this range.

 Expenditure related to preventive care exhibited less variation between EU Member States.
-Its highest share of current healthcare expenditure in 2013 was recorded in the United Kingdom (4.2 %), while shares were 3.0 % or a little higher in Estonia, Sweden, Germany, the Netherlands and Finland.
-By contrast, the share of preventive care in current healthcare expenditure was less than 1.0 % in the Czech Republic and Cyprus.
+Its highest share of current healthcare expenditure in 2014 was recorded in Italy and the United Kingdom (both 4.1 %), while at the other end of the range, shares of less than 1.0 % were recorded in Romania (0.8 %) and Cyprus (0.6 %).

-Expenditure on governance and health system and financing administration ranged from a high of 6.1 % in France and 5.1 % in Germany down to 1.5 % in Bulgaria and Finland, and 1.4 % in Sweden.
-The share of current healthcare expenditure dedicated to governance and health system and financing administration was particularly low in Norway, at 0.6 %.
+Expenditure on governance and health system and financing administration ranged from a high of 6.1 % in France and 4.9 % in Germany down to 1.5 % in Cyprus, and 1.4 % in Bulgaria.
+Note the share of current healthcare expenditure dedicated to governance and health system and financing administration was even lower in Norway, at 0.5 %.